Inter Varsity Folk Dance Festival

-The Inter Varsity Folk Dance Festival (IVFDF) is the longest running folk festival in the United Kingdom, having been hosted from 1951 to the present day (2022).
+The Inter Varsity Folk Dance Festival (IVFDF) is the longest-running folk festival in the United Kingdom, running annually since 1951.

-It differs from most other festivals in two respects: it moves location every year, and it is hosted and organised by student folk societies.
-Ex-students and folk music enthusiasts gather at the host university for a weekend of music, dance, and song.
-The festival is always run in either the last weekend in February or the first weekend in March.
+The festival is organized and hosted by university folk societies, and is held in a different location each year.
+Former students and folk music enthusiasts gather at the host university for a weekend of music, dance, and song.
 The festival at Exeter University in 2009 was attended by around 1169 different ticket holders — the most of any IVFDF up to that time, as the previous record was just over 1000 attendees at the IVFDF in Manchester in 1986.

 The festival was held online in 2021 due to the COVID-19 pandemic, hosted by people based in Bristol.
-The most recent festival was held in Exeter in 2023.
+The most recent festival was held in Sheffield, in 2025.

 Mascots

 Society mascots are considered to be a large part of the festival.
 Mascot Ransoming is now banned at IVFDF after several people sustained injuries at one festival.
 While Mascot Ransoming has been banned, mascot intentional misplacement is prevalent at IVFDFs.